 This written report contains information which is used to conduct a more thorough investigation.
 The report includes the names of persons who conducted the trades, their addresses, the dates the trade were conducted, the prices, the number of trades, whether it was a purchase or sale, and the name of the branch which handled the transaction.
 Then the information collected at the hearings and the details from the report are assembled in one file and the department analyzes the investor trading patterns within the examination period.

 After it finishes the analysis of the trading patterns based on the submitted written report on trading conditions, the Market Surveillance and Compliance Department then deals with any issues related to trades by trading participants or consigners which require further clarification or more detailed information.
 To clarify all the facts in these cases, the department requires the trading participant to submit information about the details and documents related to the consigners accounts, the trading conditions of other stocks, and the incentives for trades of the stock under examination, etc.

-Furthermore, in order to conduct a complete and thorough examination of the TSE's market conditions, the department also uses detailed data about the conditions when the order was placed up until it was executed.
+Furthermore, in order to conduct a complete and thorough examination of the TSE and OSE's market conditions, the department also uses detailed data about the conditions when the order was placed up until it was executed.

 Using all of the information collected in the market surveillance and compliance procedural hearings, trading condition reports and documents, and insider lists, the department uses a variety of methods of analysis to establish a complete picture of the facts and details related to the examination period.

 Then, the department decides whether there were any violations of the law or of TSE or OSE rules and regulations, or if there was the threat of such an action occurring.
 It also concludes whether, even if an action was not a violation, it has the potential to become one in the future.
 Finally, it determines whether or not there was any negligence, etc. related to the incident.